ipspace/blog/content/posts/2025/08/aruba-bgp-route-map.md

 2025-07-10 12:51:03.028 [DEBG] bgpd: [YCKEM-GB33T] 10.1.0.1(Unknown) rcvd 10.0.0.42/32 IPv4 unicast
 ```

-The updates were **not** triggered by the **do clear bgp all \* soft out** command.
+The updates were **not** triggered by the **do clear bgp all \* soft out** command (regular readers [already know why](/2025/07/aruba-bgp-soft-reconfiguration/)).
 They happen so late that the validation test  (run immediately after the device configuration had completed) kept failing until I extended the wait time to 15 seconds (ten would probably do; I wanted to be on the safe side).
-Also, we set the **neighbor advertisement-interval** to one second (the behavior thus should not be caused by delayed updates), and I found no other timers to tweak.
+Also, we set the **neighbor advertisement-interval** to one second, so the behavior should not be caused by delayed updates, and I found no other timers to tweak.

-Even worse, when I executed **clear bgp all \* soft out** on ArubaCX, FRRouting noticed no incoming BGP updates.
-It looks like the **clear bgp all soft out** command is just eye-candy (note: hard-resetting the BGP sessions works).
+To recap:

+* Some platforms (Junos, SR-OS, Arista EOS, IOS-XR) allow you to edit a candidate device configuration and *commit* the changes once you're done.
+It's easy for these platforms to resend BGP updates when they figure out that the routing policies have changed in the candidate configuration.
+* Platforms that immediately apply changes to the running configuration usually don't dare to resend BGP updates after every tiny little change to the routing policy.
+That would be a nightmare; imagine generating BGP updates all the time you're fixing a prefix list by hand[^SBA].

+ArubaCX developers evidently decided to take a more "creative" approach: they obviously detect changes to routing policies and automatically resend the updates a while later.
+That wouldn't be such a bad idea if:

+* I could turn off that feature when I know I'm making plenty of changes.
+* I could tweak the wait timer.
+* I could send the modified BGP updates manually with the **clear bgp soft out** command.

+Sadly, I found no way to control that "feature," and the [outbound soft reconfiguration is a no-op](/2025/07/aruba-bgp-soft-reconfiguration/).
+The only thing missing is an overzealous product manager claiming they implemented AI-driven BGP policy changes.

+[^SBA]: Yeah, I know that should be automated, but like COBOL, manual changes will not go away any time soon.